zoeyzyhu/pydisort/README.md

 git clone https://github.com/zoeyzyhu/pydisort.git
 ```

-If you have no interest in using or adding features to the `pydisort` package, and just want to quickly build and run the C++ wrapper to your own use, you can follow the commands below:
+If you have no interest in adding or modifying features to the `pydisort` package, and just want to quickly build and run the C++ wrapper to your own use, you can follow the commands below:

 ```bash
 mkdir build